tullytim/neon-cli/README.md

-  branch       Get information about branches in Neon. endpoints    Get information about endpoints in Neon. operations   Get information about operations in Neon. consumption  Get information about endpoints in Neon. help         Print this message or the help of the given subcommand(s)
+  branch       Get information about branches in Neon. endpoints    Get information about endpoints in Neon. operations   Get information about operations in Neon. consumption  Get information about consumption in Neon. import       Import data from csv file (TEXT only for now). help         Print this message or the help of the given subcommand(s)

 Options: